 Programme Regulations

 Te Kawa Maiorooro provides the minimum expected requirements for ākonga and kaimahi.
-Programme regulations may set specific requirements, e.g., require credits in specific subjects such as science, or higher requirements than Te Kawa Maiorooro to meet the expectations and requirements of an external regulatory or standard setting body.
+Programme regulations may set specific requirements, e.g., for entry, require credits in specific subjects such as science, or higher requirements than Te Kawa Maiorooro to meet the expectations and requirements of an external regulatory or standard setting body.

-Programmes may include exceptions to, or restrictions on provisions in Te Kawa Maiorooro, e.g., limits on recognition of knowledge and skills.
-Any such exceptions or restrictions are clearly stated in programme regulations and/or relevant programme information, e.g., programme handbook or course outline.
+Programmes may include exceptions to, or restrictions on, provisions in Te Kawa Maiorooro, e.g., limits on RPKS.
+Any such exceptions or restrictions are clearly stated in approved programme regulations and/or relevant programme information, e.g., programme handbook or course outline.